File this Man O’ War Cocktail recipe under “bourbon cocktails every home bartender should know.”

 - 1/2 ounce freshly squeezed lemon juice

-- Make The Man O' War Cocktail: Fill a cocktail shaker halfway with ice cubes then add the bourbon (or rye or whiskey), Cointreau, sweet vermouth, and lemon juice.
+- Make The Man O' War Cocktail: Add the bourbon (or rye or whiskey), Cointreau, sweet vermouth, and lemon juice to a cocktail shaker.
+Fill halfway with ice.
 Close and shake until it is thoroughly chilled (almost too cold to touch), at least 20 seconds.
 Taste and add more lemon if you want it more tart or more Cointreau if you want it sweeter.

 - Serve The Man O' War Cocktail: Dump the ice water from the coupe glass.
 Strain the cocktail into the glass.
 Spear a brandied cherries and a bit of lemon peel onto a few cocktail toothpicks and garnish the glass.
 Serve.